 Metal contaminants can be introduced into the battery from the raw materials, or from the actual processing, i.e. metal particles from machinery.
 The EA8000 is versatile enough to check for these in many stages across production, including as a final check before shipping.

-Let’s take a look at how the EA8000 analyser is used within a LiB production facility.
+Let’s take a look at how the EA8000 analyzer is used within a LiB production facility.